 After working as a mentor with Music-COMP for 10 years, Matt LaRocca became the Executive Director in 2017.
 Matt is on the composition and theory faculty at the University of Vermont and is the Artistic Director and Conductor of the Champlain Philharmonic Orchestra.
 Committed to new music and innovation, Matt is the Chair of Creative Projects for the Vermont Symphony Orchestra.

-As a musician growing up in the 80’s and 90’s, Matt is equally at home in both the rock and classical worlds.
+As a musician, Matt is equally at home in both the rock and classical worlds.
 His classical work has been commissioned by groups such as the Vermont Symphony Orchestra, the New Jersey Youth Symphony and the Great Falls Symphony Orchestra.
-As an arranger, Matt has worked with artists such as Guster, Henry Jamison, Matt Flinner and Kat Wright to write orchestra and chamber music arrangements for performance and recordings.
+He also works as an arranger for rock bands and has created orchestral arrangements for artists such as Guster (his work can be heard on their OMAGAH! album), Kat Wright, Francesca Blanchard, Haux and Henry Jamison.
 Artistic residencies include an expedition to the high arctic through The Arctic Circle organization and composition/improvisation teaching residencies at schools throughout New England and California.
-Matt performs as a violist and guitarist in classical, rock and improvisation ensembles specializing in the electric viola.
+Matt performs as a violist and guitarist in classical, rock and improvisation ensembles, and most often can be seen playing the electric viola through his array of guitar pedals.
 He holds degrees in chemistry and music from Middlebury College and a doctorate in music composition from Boston University.

 For more information, visit www.mattlarocca.com